kasjames99/nginx-2420/README3.md

 UFW stands for Uncomplicated Firewall.
 It will help manage iptables, the default management tool for ArchLinux.

-1) install UFW using 'sudo pacman -S ufw'.
+1) install UFW using ```Bash sudo pacman -S ufw```.

 Sudo will use elevated privleges to find and install UFW using 'apt-get install ufw'

 2) Allow SSH using 'sudo ufw allow ssh'.

 This allows SSH connections, and since we're running a digitalocean droplet connecting to SSH, we must ensure that this is allowed first.

+3) Allow HTTP and HTTPS traffic using:

+'sudo ufw allow http'
+'sudo ufw allow https'

+This will allow traffic through the firewall, ensuring the web server can serve content through both HTTP and HTTPS protocols.

 3) Enable and start UFW using 'sudo systemctl enable --now ufw.service'.